aws-samples/amazon-sagemaker-immersion-day-for-research/1. No_Code_ML_Using_SageMaker_Canvas/Readme.md

 ![Preview model](images/preview-model.png)

-After analyzing the dataset and modifying columns based on impact, you can choose to build as either do Standard Build - which usually takes over 2-4 hours giving better accuracy or 'Quick Build' which usually takes 2-5 minutes however compromising on accuracy.
+After analyzing the dataset and modifying columns based on impact, you can choose to build as either do Standard Build - which usually takes over 2-4 hours giving better accuracy or 'Quick Build' which usually takes 5-15 minutes however compromising on accuracy.
 Please note that you cannot share Quick Build models.
 We will use the Quick Build.

-SageMaker Canvas does some level of pre-processing and data balancing when building a Standard Model.
-Some of the algorithms used by SageMaker Canvas already handle imbalanced data through some of their hyper-parameters.

 Now, we wait approximately 5-15 minutes hours.
 This could vary for you.
 Once done, Canvas will automatically move to the Analyze tab, to show us the results of our quick training.
 The analysis performed using quick build estimates that our model is able to predict the right outcome 59.6% of the time.